Murals Make A Room

 YOUR PROJECT STARTS OUT WITH SEVERAL ROUGH PENCIL DRAWINGS

 Through these I get to know you a little better.
 The ideas you favor stay.
 Those not so much are discarded.
 Once a direction is chosen, I prepare a detailed and scaled drawing for your approval.
-Below is a collage of many sketches.

 Myth: I don’t think having a mural painted is within my budget.